 - Take care of your self.

 Yes, you may be in self-isolation — but it’s more important than ever to put a little extra emphasis on the “self.”
 Try mediation, journaling, or breathing exercises to manage the current pandemic stress.
-Check out the CDC’s guide for ways to support your mental health (and for parents, your children’s mental health) during this time.
 In spite of what our fast-paced world may suggest, self-care is a radical act of perseverance and much-needed in continuing the fight towards equality.
 In the words of feminist icon Audre Lorde, “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”

 - Check out our curricula.